Coin collecting can be a fun and rewarding hobby, where you can meet like-minded people and even make money.

 Even if you are interested in making money from your collection in the long-term, there are ways to do this that don’t cost the earth.
 There are modern collectibles available from coin shops that can grow in value over time, and you can find ancient coins abroad at surprisingly affordable prices.
 You could also build up a collection over time, which will slowly grow in value.

 4. Rare coins don't always go up in value

 Rare coins can indeed go up in value over time, however, this is not always the case.
 The rare coin market is normally cyclical, so the value of an individual coin can fluctuate over time and doesn’t always accumulate in price.

 If you are looking to make money from coin collecting, the best way to do this is to build up a collection over the long-term.
 Advice from someone with a lot of knowledge and experience can also help.

 5. Online marketplaces can be deceitful

 There are some great deals that can be found online.
 However, there are also pitfalls to watch out for.
 There are plenty of sellers out there selling fake coins, and there are also a lot of coins sold online that are over-graded or over-priced.

-When shopping online, the best thing to do is be careful.
+When shopping online, the best thing to do is be careful and do your research.
 Buying from an established source such as Pobjoy Mint or one of our trusted partners is the best option, as you can certify the authenticity of the coin.
 Be wary of who you are buying from, and make sure you are able to return purchases.
-Also avoid anything that seems “too good to be true”- it usually is!
+Also, avoid anything that seems “too good to be true”- it usually is!